Laplacian matrix: Interpretation as the discrete Laplace operator approximating the continuous Laplacian

 The graph Laplacian matrix can be further viewed as a matrix form of the negative discrete Laplace operator on a graph approximating the negative continuous Laplacian operator obtained by the finite difference method.

 (See Discrete Poisson equation) In this interpretation, every graph vertex is treated as a grid point; the local connectivity of the vertex determines the finite difference approximation stencil at this grid point, the grid size is always one for every edge, and there are no constraints on any grid points, which corresponds to the case of the homogeneous Neumann boundary condition, i.e., free boundary.
 Such an interpretation allows one, e.g., generalizing the Laplacian matrix to the case of graphs with an infinite number of vertices and edges, leading to a Laplacian matrix of an infinite size.

 Generalizations and extensions of the Laplacian matrix

 Generalized Laplacian

 The generalized Laplacian $Q$ is defined as:

 Notice the ordinary Laplacian is a generalized Laplacian.

+Admittance matrix of an AC circuit

+The Laplacian of a graph was first introduced to model electrical networks.

+In an alternating current (AC) electrical network, real-valued resistances are replaced by complex-valued impedances.

+The weight of edge (i, j) is, by convention, minus the reciprocal of the impedance directly between i and j.

+In models of such networks, the entries of the adjacency matrix are complex, but the Kirchhoff matrix remains symmetric, rather than being Hermitian.

+Such a matrix is usually called an "admittance matrix", denoted $Y$, rather than a "Laplacian".

+This is one of the rare applications that give rise to complex symmetric matrices.